pokt-network/pocket/consensus/README.md

 ```

 ### Block Validation

-For all leader proposals, replicas performs set of steps to ensure leader's proposal's validity.
+Every proposal made by the leader goes through a series of validation steps performed by the replicas.

 ```mermaid
 graph TD